Who wouldn’t want to call it a day with a warm, relaxing hot tub spa dip?

 Checking Spa Ph Levels

-The pH level of the water should range between 7.4 to 7.6, as anything too acidic will corrode the hardware and irritate your skin.
+The pH level of the water should range between 7.4 and 7.6, as anything too acidic will corrode the hardware and irritate your skin.
 On the other hand, values above the said range will be too basic, thereby minimising the effects of the sanitiser.

 Here’s what you need to do to adjust the pH level: